ytechie/ytechie-blog/src/documents/about/index.html.md

 ![Me With My Mac Plus](MeWithMacPlus.jpg)

 The Mac Plus was a glorious machine with a 512×342 monochrome screen (for comparison, OSX icons are higher resolution), 1 MB of RAM, and used 800 KB floppy disks, and had no hard drive.
 Nonetheless, it was a powerful productivity machine.
 It could run games way ahead of its time, and it could even play video and sound.
+If you want to try running one, there is actually a [complete emulator that runs in JavaScript](http://jamesfriend.com.au/pce-js/).

 For bonus points, find the following in the photo: